 6. Your PC will automatically restart.

 8. Also, look for an option to “Restore Defaults” or “Load Fail-Safe Defaults”.
-This may be on any pages of the tabbed menu.
+This may be on any page of the tabbed menu.
 Use the arrow keys to navigate, and follow the on-screen instructions.

 9. Finally, after done configuring the BIOS, save the settings, and exit the BIOS utility.